-Your new relationship during the divorce process feels like a gift from the heavens.
-After many months or years of disconnection, hurt and drama, the positive attention and intimacy seem exactly what you need.
-In fact, your body is making the joy of this attraction abundantly clear.
+Your new relationship during divorce feels like a gift from the heavens.
+After many months or years of disconnection, hurt, and drama, positive attention and intimacy seem exactly what you need.
+In fact, your body makes this attraction’s joy abundantly clear.

-Being wanted, appreciated, and respected can also be so healing for your wounded heart and spirit.
-In fact, the new relationship is helping you cope with the bitterness and stress of divorce by providing positive hope for the future.
+Being wanted, appreciated, and respected can heal your wounded heart and spirit.
+The new relationship is helping you cope with the bitterness and stress of divorce by providing positive hope for the future.

 With all of this goodness of dating during the divorce, what can be wrong?
 Isn’t the point of the divorce so that you each can lead happier lives?